edap/edap.github.com/_posts/2016-07-29-rings-of-lights-on-meshes.md

 title: "rings of lights on meshes"
 category:
 tags: [threejs, openFrameworks, GLSL, Maximilian]
+description: "Some notes about the idea and the process behind this <a href="/demo/rings">demo</a> I’ve started to work thinking that it could be nice to put some rings that move up and down on the trees, maybe in sync whith music."
 ---

 <script type="text/javascript" src="https://rawgit.com/patriciogonzalezvivo/glslCanvas/master/build/GlslCanvas.js"></script>
 Some notes about the idea and the process behind this [demo](/demo/rings) I've started to work thinking that it could be nice to put some rings that move up and down on the trees, maybe in sync whith music.